civicrm/civicrm-dev-docs/docs/api/interfaces.md

 ```
 More information can be found on the [project page](https://github.com/civicrm/cv-nodejs)

-### Node-CiviCRM package {#node-civicrm}
+### Javascript Node-CiviCRM package {#node-civicrm}

-Node CiviCRM is a nodejs package which allows for the interaction with a CiviCRM instance from a remote server.
+Node CiviCRM is a Node.js package which allows for the interaction with a CiviCRM instance from a remote server.
 This uses the Rest API to communicate to CiviCRM.
 For example to get the first 25 individuals from the database can be done as follows

 ```javascript
 var config = {